awsdocs/aws-transfer-user-guide/doc_source/directory-services-users.md

 1. The **Directory** list contains all the managed directories that you have configured\.
 Choose a directory from the list, and choose **Next**\.
 **Note**
  Cross\-Account and Shared directories are not supported for AWS Managed Microsoft AD\.
+To set up a server with Directory Service as your identity provider, you need to add some AWS Directory Service permissions\.
+For details, see [Before you start using AWS Directory Service for Microsoft Active Directory](#managed-ad-prereq)\.

 1. To finish creating the server, use one of the following procedures:
    + [Create an SFTP\-enabled server](create-server-sftp.md)